About Energy, Environmental & Chemical Engineering

 E44 EECE 425 Environmental Engineering Laboratory

-Laboratory experiments to illustrate the application of engineering fundamentals to environmental systems.
-Applications of experimental design and data analysis principles.
-Introduction to relevant analytical instrumentation and laboratory techniques.
-Laboratory work supported by theoretical analysis and modeling as appropriate.
-Prerequisite: EECE 210 or EECE 205 (or EECE 201 and EECE 203); Corequisite: ESE 326, or permission of instructor
+This course includes laboratory experiments to illustrate the application of engineering fundamentals to environmental systems.
+Applications of experimental design and data analysis principles are also included, and relevant analytical instrumentation and laboratory techniques are introduced.
+Laboratory work supported by theoretical analysis and modeling is performed as appropriate.
+Prerequisite: E44 EECE 210 or E44 EECE 205 Corequisite: E35 ESE 326 or E60 ENGR 328, or permission of instructor.

 Credit 3 units.
 EN: BME T, TU